Poet. Writer. Author. Mentor.

 My growth happened around changing my personal story from one that was about weakness, fear and ‘stuckness’ around my creative process to one of strength, joy and having a vision for myself.

 Knowing that I am a writer has led to discovering the sheer joy of pen in hand and watching with awe what flows onto the page.
 The transformation to my inner soul is quite remarkable.

 Ahava, you have this wonderful ability to listen and then reflect on what I shared with you.
 Always, whatever you said or challenged me to do was just right.

 Rineke Jonker, Writer and Storyteller

 I could play and feel great with the results, without judging myself or waiting for others’ approval.
 I realized just how important it is for me to tell stories, to help others tell theirs.

-Ahava was open to listening to where we are at as individuals, respecting our own process, work style, and whether we wanted to share.
+There was always an ease in working with Ahava that felt like a collaboration.
+She was open to listening to where we are at as individuals, respecting our own process, and whether we wanted to share.
 She was encouraging, playful, flexible.

 Working with Ahava is working from and in the heart.